thzois/sw_2020/README.md

 - <strong>4th of February 2020</strong>: Tesla reaches its highest stock price till date of $962.86.

 ### Requirements
-- Install python3 and pip3
-- Install requirements with 'pip3 install -r requirements.txt'
 - Install [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/)

-<strong>Note</strong>: in requirements.txt we are using the branch "premium-search" from [tweepy](https://github.com/tweepy/tweepy) repository.
-In a future release that branch
-will be merged into master.
-Hence, 'pip3 install -r requirements.txt' will fail at the point of installing 'tweepy' and you will have to install it after manually using 'pip3 install tweepy'
+<strong>Note</strong>: in Docker we are using the branch "premium-search" from [tweepy](https://github.com/tweepy/tweepy) repository.
+In a future release that branch will be merged into master.
+Hence, building the container will fail at the point of installing 'tweepy'.
+You will have to change the corresponding line in the Dockefile.

 ### Run the application
-- Run 'docker-compose -d up' inside the directory 'web-app'
+- Run 'docker-compose up -d --build' inside the main directory
 - Open your browser and navigate to localhost:8080

+In case you would like to skip the part of gathering, cleaning and sentiment analysis of the data because e.g: you have already done that, you need to set 'DATA_ANALYSIS=false' in docker-compose.yml.